rkarmaka/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/Chest X-Ray.md

   - AUC and ROC curves

 ## Outline
-Use these links to jump to specific sections of this assignment!
+Use these links to jump to specific sections of this project!

 - [1.
 Import Packages and Function](#1)
 - [2.
 Load the Datasets](#2)